Woodlawn station (IRT Jerome Avenue Line): Exits

+The northwest stair tower of Woodlawn Station.

 The station's only exits are at the very north end of all of the platforms, where the head house is.
 Two cubical concrete stair towers with corner piers are at either end of the head house, going down to either side of Jerome Avenue at Bainbridge Avenue.
 The symmetrical windows on the west end are original nine-light casement windows; those on the east have been covered over or replaced.
 All are flanked with a narrow, wide-silled window similar to those on the north facade.
 Piers are at the corners.
 Murals with patriotic themes have been painted on the sides.
 At the top, below the gently pitched gabled roof in standing-seam metal, is a polychrome mosaic frieze above three recessed panels.

 Between the towers is a two-story span.
 Its lower level, the mezzanine, is faced in concrete and divided into three sections divided by square pilasters.
 All have a recessed triple casement window; that in the central portion is flanked by two similar double windows.
 Traffic lights are mounted on the west side and western portion of the central section below window level.
 At the top of each pilaster is a mosaic tile.
 A smooth metal strip runs across the top.
 Above it is an apparent second story, sided in the vertical plywood that shelters the platform.
 It is recessed slightly from the mezzanine, with its fenestration echoing that below.